HarvardDCENode/assignment1-environment-setup-JoelHenr/README.md

 The description of this assignment can be found [in Canvas at Assignment #1](https://canvas.harvard.edu/courses/112562) (Spring 2023)

 You should build your application in this repo cloned for you in Github Classroom.
 You'll submit your Digital Ocean URL and github URL in Canvas.

+## I have added this line with nano.